 The consolidated financial statements have been derived from the accounts of Janus and its wholly owned subsidiaries.
-Janus's fiscal year follows a 4-4-5 calendar which divides a year into four quarters of 13 weeks, grouped into two4-week "months" and one 5-week "month."
+Janus's fiscal year follows a 4-4-5 calendar which divides a year into four quarters of 13 weeks, grouped into two 4-week "months" and one 5-week "month."
 As a result, some monthly comparisons are not comparable as one month is longer than the other two.
 The major advantage of a 4-4-5 calendar is that the end date of the period is always the same day of the week, making manufacturing planning easier as every period is the same length.
 Every fifth or sixth year will require a 53rd week and the year ended January 1, 2022 was a year in which we added a 53rd week.

-We have presented results of operations, including the related discussion and analysis for the following periods:

-- the three months ended April 2, 2022 compared to the three months ended March 27, 2021; and - year ended January 1, 2022 compared to the year ended December 26, 2020.
+We have presented results of operations, including the related discussion and analysis for the year ended January 1, 2022 compared to the year ended December 26, 2020.